Hospice Care Guidance: Nutrition At The End Of Life.

 For centuries, food and drink have played a significant role in socialization within our society.
 We typically associate food and drink with pleasurable activities, such as birthday parties, holiday meals, or tailgating at our favorite football games.
 In our minds, food and drink symbolize caring, love and happiness.

 The biological reason we eat is to provide our bodies with nutrients to promote good health and provide energy.
 But, when a body is no longer healthy, nutritional requirements dramatically change.
-A hospice patient’s nutrition at the end of his or her life differs greatly from that of a healthy person’s.
+A hospice patient’s nutrition at the end of life differs greatly from that of a healthy person’s.
 The body of a person who has a life-limiting illness is in the process of shutting down.
 They no longer require a great deal of nutrients or calories to convert to energy and therefore, their appetite or desire for food diminishes.
 The person at the end of life does not experience hunger or thirst in the way a healthy person does.
-This is an expected and normal process and is nature’s way of protecting the body.
+These hospice nutrition changes are an expected and normal process and are nature’s way of protecting the body.

 Complications such as bloating or an uncomfortable fullness can occur.
 This can lead to nausea and vomiting, diarrhea and/or constipation.
 They can experience gastric reflux (severe indigestion) and in extreme cases, it can cause someone to aspirate.
 Aspiration is when fluids or food are inhaled into the lungs.
 Even the introduction of IV fluids at this late stage of life can cause complications such as edema, which is swelling within the tissues, as well as “fluid overload”.
 Fluid overload can cause many distressing symptoms.
 Some hospice care guidance from a trained professional may be necessary to avoid these types of end-of-life nutrition complications.